gvalkov/optparse-pretty/README.rst

 *optparse-pretty*
 -----------------

-This module provides two help formatters classes for optparse_.
+This module provides two help formatters for optparse_.
+They provide terser and more customizable option formatting in comparison to the default help formatter.
+Refer to the documentation for examples and usage instructions.

 Documentation:
     http://optparse-pretty.readthedocs.org/en/latest/